 You might be surprised when you first visit RapidMiner to see that personas aren’t the primary guiding principle of how courses and learning paths are organized (although you can still sort by persona if you’d like).
 We chose not to have personas be primary because, globally and across industries, persona definitions can vary immensely.
 For example, “analyst” or “data scientist” can mean a lot of different things, so people might end up not recognizing themselves in the persona names if we used those.

 Using the four content domains outline above makes it easier for learners to focus on the skills they’d like to develop, regardless of their title.
 And, depending on your role in the organization, you might want to focus on one or more of these domains.
 By grouping content this way, we’ve provided a way for you to focus on what you need to do for your specific role, with the ability for you to go from very little knowledge to advanced topics in data science and machine learning.

 We hope the above gives you a good overview of what RapidMiner Academy is, why we built it, how it’s structured, and, most importantly, how you can use it to improve your data science and machine learning know-how.

 We’re always looking to expand and improve on what the Academy has to offer.
 For example, we’re currently building out our Solutions Goldmine that collects end-to-end applied data science solutions that have been created in RapidMiner.
 More than just use cases or templates, these fully documented examples contain all the complexities and challenges that are faced in the real world, giving you a great starting place to explore exactly how data science is used for business applications.

-You can download RapidMiner Studio below if you want to give the solutions a try.
-And, if you’re a RapidMiner user who wants to contribute to this collection, we have a practitioner certificate waiting for you!
+Head over to the Goldmine and give the solutions a try today!
+And, if you’re a RapidMiner user who wants to contribute to this collection, we have a practitioner certificate waiting for you.